varnholt/deceptus_engine/doc/level_design/mechanisms.md

 Doors are not to be confused with 'Portals'.
 While the latter teleport you from one place to another, doors serve the purpose of a gate that allows you to move from one room to another.

-Doors can have keys assigned which the player has to find inside your level in form of extras.
-At the moment they're all color-coded (red, green, blue, yellow, orange) but the implementation could be changed anytime.
+Doors can have keys assigned the player has to find inside your level (in form of extras).
+Once the player picks up the corresponding extra, the door may be opened.

 ![](images/mechanism_doors.png)